 Factitious disorder by proxy

-Johnson CF. Abuse and neglect of children.
+Dubowitz, H, Lane WG.
+Factitious disorder by proxy (Munchausen syndrome by proxy).
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 36.
+19th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 36.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.